Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

 ~~~~~
 myColors->RemoveColor(ColLabel);
 ~~~~~
-@subsection occt_xde_2_7 Layers
-Layers are handled using the same principles as for Colors.
-Simply replace **Color** with **Layer** when dealing with Layers.
-Layers are supported by the class *XCAFDoc_LayerTool*.
-The class of the property is *XCAFDoc_Layer*, sub-class of *TDF_Attribute* while its definition is a *TCollection_ExtendedString*.
-Integers are generally used when dealing with Layers.
-The general cases are:
-  * IGES has *LevelList* as a list of Layer Numbers (not often used)
-  * STEP identifies a Layer (not by a Number, but by a String), to be more general.

 @subsection occt_xde_2_8 Reading and Writing STEP or IGES Note that saving and restoring the document itself are standard OCAF operations.
 As the various previously described definitions enter into this frame, they will not be explained any further.